jsdotlua/jest-lua/docs/docs/CLI.md

 ### `ci` \[boolean]
 <a href='https://jestjs.io/docs/27.x/cli#--ci' target="_blank"><img alt='Jest' src='img/jestjs.svg'/></a>  <img alt='Aligned' src='img/aligned.svg'/>

-When this option is provided, Jest Roblox will assume it is running in a CI environment.
+When this option is provided, Jest Lua will assume it is running in a CI environment.
 This changes the behavior when a new snapshot is encountered.
-Instead of the regular behavior of storing a new snapshot automatically, it will fail the test and require Jest Roblox to be run with `updateSnapshot`.
+Instead of the regular behavior of storing a new snapshot automatically, it will fail the test and require Jest Lua to be run with `updateSnapshot`.

 ### `clearMocks` \[boolean]
 <a href='https://jestjs.io/docs/27.x/cli#--clearmocks' target="_blank"><img alt='Jest' src='img/jestjs.svg'/></a>  <img alt='Aligned' src='img/aligned.svg'/>